Murkowski says Zinke contacted her in wake of health care votes

 But it's notable that Zinke, whose department has no direct role in efforts to reform health care, would bring up the issue with a sitting senator.

+But Murkowski said she responded with a promise to "accomplish good things" for her state and the US.

+"This is what we're going to do together," she said, according to E&E. "And right now, the President expressed his disappointment, and what I'm going to do is continue working in good faith with everybody on everything."

 In a statement to CNN, Murkowski said that although she has "disagreed with the Senate process so far, the President and I agree that the status quo with health care in our country is not acceptable and that reforms must be made.
-I continue working to find the best path for what I believe will achieve that --a committee process where we can work issues in the open and ensure Alaskans have the health care choices they want, the affordability they need, and the quality of care they deserve."
+I continue working to find the best path for what I believe will achieve that -- a committee process where we can work issues in the open and ensure Alaskans have the health care choices they want, the affordability they need, and the quality of care they deserve."

 Murkowski chairs the Senate energy and natural resources committee and frequently references Alaska priorities in her position.
 She also oversees the confirmation process for the Interior Department.

-A committee hearing on nominations to the Department of Interior and Department of Energy that was scheduled for Thursday was postponed without a determined reschedule date.
-No reason was given.
+A committee hearing on nominations to the Department of Interior and Department of Energy that was scheduled for Thursday was postponed Wednesday afternoon without a determined reschedule date.

+Murkowski told CNN Thursday that the nominations vote was delayed just to work out a "little bump."

+"We want to get it worked out before we take it up.
+We just postponed it so we can take it up," she said.

 Messages left with Zinke and Sullivan's office were not returned Thursday.

-But Sullivan told the ADN that the call he received from Zinke wrought a "troubling message."
+Sullivan told the ADN that the call he received from Zinke wrought a "troubling message."

 "I'm not going to go into the details, but I fear that the strong economic growth, pro-energy, pro-mining, pro-jobs and personnel from Alaska who are part of those policies are going to stop," Sullivan said.